saucer/loop/README.md

 ## 📃 Usage

 > [!WARNING]
 > This module may replace the default application loop.
-Therefore, it is recommended to not use or call `application::quit` / `application::finish()`!
+Therefore, it is recommended to not use or call `application::finish()`!

 ```cpp
 auto  app    = /*...*/;